MTavana809/agmet_website-1/README.md

 12/07/2023 <br>

-The puthon code for calculating max-min:
+The python code for calculating max-min:
 ```
 # for tiff files